LivotovLabs/WebApplicationSkeleton/README.md

 - IoC by Google Guice v4
 - Timer services by Quartz
 - Database objects management by Hibernate
-- REST API, based on Jersey (server) and Retrofit (client connector)
+- REST API, based on Jersey (server side) and Retrofit (client side)
-- Web UI by Vaadin v7
+- Web UI examples: one by by Vaadin v7 ("server" module), another one by Apache Wicket ("front" module)
-- Embedded web server runner, so you can deploy it right from git - pull and then run appStartWar gradle task.
+- Embedded gretty web runner, so you can deploy it right from git - pull and run appStartWar gradle task.

 Each part contains the complete working sample for easy copying and extending.